jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

 ## What's the appeal?

-As a developer that got started with programming in the [strongly typed langauge](https://stackoverflow.com/questions/2690544/what-is-the-difference-between-a-strongly-typed-language-and-a-statically-typed) of C#, learning the "langauge of the web" (JavaScript), was something relatively uncomfortable for me, primarily due to concept that I could assign any variable to any data type at anytime (without casting); felt uncomfortable and wrong to me.
+More apprehensive developers may ask: "Why would I want to learn TypeScript?" and "How would TypeScript improve code?".
+To answer this as concisely as possible: TypeScript doesn't offer any functionality that isn't offered by JavaScript, TypeScript simply adds [strong-typing](https://stackoverflow.com/questions/2690544/what-is-the-difference-between-a-strongly-typed-language-and-a-statically-typed) on top of JavaScript.

+Personally, I began learning programming in the strongly typed langauges like C# and Java.
+Transitioning to a weakly typed langauge like JavaScript was uncomfortable.
+JavaScript meant that the rules of strongly-typed programming langauges were no longer true.
+The idea that I could declare a variable with a value of `23` and later change it to the string `"Sally"`, and that was "ok" seemed like bad behavior, like breaking the rules.

+This is where TypeScript comes in; it adds strong typing (and the associated benefits/drawbacks) to the langauge of the web.

 ### Strongly and Weakly typed languages

-Weakly typed langauges (like JavaScript) felt like the Wild West, like all the rules had been thrown out, and anyone could do whatever they wanted.

-I missed the sense of confidence that a strongly typed langauge offered by simply verifying that variable assignments were valid by checking to see if they assignment to the variable was valid for the variable type declared - providing feedback at compile time rather than at runtime and enabling developers to catch errors before the code was ever run.

-Arguably, strongly typed langauges offered something even more impactful to me as a developer... the tooling  integrated into IDE's like [Visual Studio Code](https://code.visualstudio.com/) or VS Code:
+Weakly typed langauges (like JavaScript) often made me feel like I was doing something bad - "breaking the rules", because when I learned how to write my first piece of code, I was also taught the various data types, and that these types **must** be declared, or the code will not compile.
+End of story.

+Enter JavaScript - which will infer and coerce variable to the desired type whenever possible.
+With weakly typed langauges like JavaScript a variable's type is mutable (can be changed).
+A variable could start out holding a string value, and later hold a number, or an object or a boolean, etc.

+Essentially the fundamental rules embedded in someone working with Java and C# were thrown out the window.

+With a strongly typed langauge, variable must be declared with a type.
+This type would define a contract that the variable assigned to the type would be required to follow.
+This type would be declared when the variable was created and could not be changed (immutable type) once declared.

+With strong-typing; variables, functions, and objects have strictly defined rules that could not be broken.
+Any piece of code that fails to adhere to the rules defined by the type or interface defined would throw an error, and fail to compile.

+These contracts mean that the developer writing the code, or building features implementing third-party code (that is strongly-typed) cannot write code that doesn't follow the defined contract.
+A variable initally defined as a number must always be a number.

+It also means that functions in strongly-typed langauges like TypeScript have contracts for both the input (parameters) as well as the output (the return value), and that if the code was attempted to be used in a way that violates the terms of the contract an error is thrown and the code will fail to compile.

+Personally, I loved the tooling that strongly-typed langauges offered in modern IDEs:
 * intelligent code completion of methods/function, variables, fields, classes, interfaces, modules, properties/attributes, and more.
 * in-line access access to third-party library documentation

-These two features were instrumental in my workflow with C# and helped me find problems ("bugs") before ever running my code.

 ## Weighing Pros and Cons

-While I personally love the structure that comes with strongly typed languages, I would feel remis if I didn't mention the benefits of weakly typed languages: flexibility.
+While I personally love the structure that comes with strongly typed languages, I would feel remis if I didn't mention the benefits of weakly-typed languages.
+The main benefit; flexibility.

-With weakly typed langauges, a function can return one value type in one case and a totally different value type in another instance, no overloading required, no interfaces required - it just works.
-The compilier doesn't care about the type of values provided to a function, class or method - nor does it care if about the type of the return value.
-In other words, I could provide an array, or an integer, or a decimal, or a string to a function/class/constructor (in a weakly typed langauge) and the compilier won't care.
+With weakly typed langauges, a function can return one data-type in one case and a totally different value-type in another case.
+No overloading, interfaces, or generics required - it just works.

-For example I could have a function that takes two arguments/parameters and adds them together; but since the data is "weakly typed" these parameters could be of any data type, and the function could return any data type, or nothing at all - the compilier won't complain either way.
+The JavaScript compilier doesn't care about the type of values provided to a function, class or method.
+Additionally, the type of the return value of the function is also irrelevant to the JavaScript compiler.

+In JavaScript, a function that takes two arguments/parameters and adds them together can return different data types, and the code will compile without issue.
+This could be fine, but it could also result in "bugs" that are difficult to find and de-bug as there is no garuntee to the type or structure of the data going into, or returning from a function.

 ```js
 // function to add 2 variables together